1,000+ Opportunities

 Among the criteria to be considered in granting this Award are: A sustained record of outstanding performance Demonstrated dedication to the District Demonstrated dedication to students Service to the larger community, especially in student-oriented activities Commitment to the educational goals of the school district Evidence of respect by students, peers and members of the Wooster community Outstanding Staff Member Nomination Form

-Based on current listing details, eligibility includes: Nonprofits, with a focus on Wooster, Ohio, and surrounding areas.
+According to the current listing, eligibility includes: Nonprofits, with a focus on Wooster, Ohio, and surrounding areas.
 Small businesses would likely need to partner with an eligible nonprofit.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.